Last Updated on

 If you are looking to also gain access, you must sign up for the Bing chatbot waitlist.
 Keep on reading to find out how this is done.

 According to Microsoft, the new Bing is set to be your trusty “copilot” – revolutionizing the way you search for information on the internet.
 From what it seems, when you interact with the tool you will receive two results: Bing’s standard search results and a specific answer from the AI chatbot.

 The chatbot will be able to consolidate information from trusted sources online, presenting you with a direct answer to any of your queries.

 But, that’s not all.
 The bot will also be able to communicate with you in a conversational manner.
 And, can assist you with a range of other tasks, such as idea generation, writing summaries, drafting social media posts and so much more.

-How to join the Bing waitlist
+How to join the Copilot (formerly Bing Chat) waitlist

 To join the Bing waitlist, first head to the new Bing website and sign in using your Microsoft account.